2027 Ceramic Artist in Residence Application

 • Applicant Criteria:

-• Considered an emerging artist.
-We define emerging ceramic artists as those in the first few years of their professional development and not currently making their entire living from their artwork.
+• Be considered an emerging artist.
+We define emerging ceramic artists as those in the first few years of their professional development and not currently earning their primary income from their artwork.

 • There is no fee to submit an application.